dwhall/minisvd2nim/README.md

 g = g + 1'u32

 # ERROR this is a compile-time error (for now).
-# I'd like to make this work, but right now
+# I'd like to make this work, but the way the code is now,
-# it would have an unexpected read.
+# there would be an unexpected read.
 PERIPH.REG.FIELD1 = g

 # read-modify-write one field in the register.
 # the uint32 value given in parentheses (42'u32) will be
-# left-shifted to the field's offset.
+# left-shifted to the field's offset if necessary.
 # The register's other bits are not affected.
 PERIPH.REG.FIELD1(42'u32).write()